mevonuk/pong/README.md

 This project is based on the Ecole 42 project ft_transcendence.
 Contributors are S. Ouelghabet, M. Mahfoud, Y. Kawakita, and M. Evonuk.

 The goal of the project is to offer a nice user interface with real-time multiplayer capabilities allowing users to play the classic game of Pong.
-The backend was constructed using Django, the frontend, javascript.
-The game was optimized for Google Chrome, and Docker is used to run the website.
+The backend was constructed using Django, the frontend, JavaScript.
+The game was optimized for Google Chrome, and Docker is used to construct the containers and volumes and run the website.
+We use PostgreSQL for the backend database and NGINX as the web server.

 Basic functionalities are the following:

-Players can participate in a live Pong game agaisnt another player directly on the website using the same keyboard.
+Players can participate in a live Pong game against another player directly on the website using the same keyboard.

 A tournament system is available for 3 - 8 players playing locally.